-You are entering a specialized field and it is important to have seriously considered why you are interested in becoming a naturopathic physician or classical Chinese medicine practitioner.
-Do your homework, speak to current physicians or practitioners, review the curricula, and have an understanding of why you are here.
+You are entering a specialized field and it is important to have seriously considered why you are interested in becoming a naturopathic physician or Classical Chinese Medicine practitioner.
+Do your homework, speak to current physicians or practitioners, review the curricula and have an understanding of why you are here.

 2. Know the contents of your application.

-3. Be conscious of your body language.
+3. Be aware of your body language and dress appropriately.

 You are interviewing to become a practitioner or physician, which means interacting with patients in a clinical setting.
 Patients will expect your body language to be professional and inclusive.
 The interview for admission is an excellent opportunity to demonstrate your interpersonal skills.